-Subproperty of: E5 Event.
-P11 had participant (participated in): E39 Actor new group was formed preserving a sense of continuity such as in mission, membership or tradition.
+E5 Event.
+P11 had participant (participated in): E39 Actor

-Quantification: (0,n:0:n)
+many to many (0,n:0:n)

-Scope note: This property associates an instance of E66 Formation with an instance of E74 Group from which the
+This property associates an instance of E66 Formation with an instance of E74 Group from which the new group was formed preserving a sense of continuity such as in mission, membership or tradition.